JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: In the texture window where you see it
 NS: you can click the icon with 3 horizontal line
-NS: there is a save image opetion
+NS: there is a save image operation
 NS: will save the picture on display
 NS: best to save as PNG